Home

 The Motorcycle Code means exactly what it says.
 Tires made specifically for motorcycles are coded with an M.

-The tire Width Code is just a letter to substitute for the width of the rim.
-The width codes below are for motorcycle tires with an aspect ratio of 80 or greater.
 A code of U means this tire will fit on a rim that is between 2.75 and 3.50 inches wide.
 Please note that the values in this chart are the RIM width not the Tire width.

 Width Code Rim Size Range